 TV stands double up as beautiful statement pieces that bring form and function to your living room.
 Thoughtful details keep unsightly cables tucked away neatly, with ample room to spare for your latest gaming console or other media equipment.

-The entertainment unit is a key part of the living room.
+The entertainment unit or media console is a key part of the living room.
 Whether it’s sports, award shows, reality tv or plain old binge watching, you spend a lot of time sitting in front of the screen and as a result, in front of the entertainment unit.
 That’s why it’s really important for it to fit nicely in your living room without being too obtrusive.
 Here are some important things to consider when purchasing an entertainment unit.

-Lowline entertainment units, also known as TV consoles, come in a variety of styles and colors.
+Lowline entertainment units, also known as TV or media consoles, come in a variety of styles and colors.
 Their common feature is that they’re close to the ground.
 They are great choices if you plan to mount your tv on the wall or if you live in a small apartment, as they create lots of open space and often offer storage below.

 Wall units are larger and usually have shelves that surround the TV.
 These are great for larger, more spacious homes and also provide additional storage options.
 The shelves surrounding the TV can vary in style too.
 They can have glass cases to display art pieces, photo frames or China, or can be used as bookshelves.